How To Store Cucumbers

 When properly refrigerated, cucumbers can last much longer compared to leaving them at room temperature.
 Additionally, refrigeration helps retain the crispness and moisture content of cucumbers, preventing them from becoming limp or rubbery.
 It's important to store them in the vegetable crisper drawer, wrapped to maintain optimal humidity levels and protect them from ethylene-producing fruits, which can accelerate spoilage.

-2. Warp In Plastic
+2. Wrap In Plastic

 Wrapping cucumbers in plastic is like giving them a cozy home that keeps them fresh for a longer time.
 The plastic wrap acts like a shield, stopping the cucumber from getting dry and helping it stay moist.
 It also protects the cucumber from things in the air that can make it go bad.